toritori3165/tabipedia/README.md

 - belongs_to :user
 - has_many :plans, dependent: :destroy
-- has_many :comments, dependent: :destroy
+- has_many :trip_comments, dependent: :destroy